hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 ```

 ## Setting Speed LAN Mode
-{% include alert.html content="This command forces the speed to 2.5 and is instantaneous and permanent, use it only if your hardware supports HSGMII and is compatible (not to be used with Broadcom 57810s NIC)" alert="Note" icon="svg-warning" color="red" %}
+{% include alert.html content="This command forces the speed to 2.5 and is instantaneous and permanent, use it only if your hardware supports HSGMII and is compatible (e.g. modified Broadcom 57810s NIC)" alert="Note" icon="svg-warning" color="red" %}
 ```sh
 hal
 set speed 2.5g mode full